Behind the Scenes

 We would love to see more people doing what we’re doing.
 And we know there are people out there with the ability to teach Greek or Hebrew (or perhaps other languages), but maybe they think that they can’t afford the equipment to make quality videos and post them for free.
 Others may think that it’s too complicated to learn how to film and edit video.
 So if you’re one of those people, we’re glad you’re here!
 This page is here to show you that it doesn’t take thousands of dollars and access to “professionals” to do what we’re doing.
 We want to share everything we’ve learned, all the exact tools we use, and how you can get started on a low budget.

 Getting into film and the world of YouTube can be intimidating, but it’s not as hard as you think if you know where to start.
-So let’s talk about the equipment and tools we use for our Aleph with Beth videos, and all the exact costs involved, in both time and money (as of July 2021).

 Time & Planning Cost